EpicOrange/riichi_advanced/documentation/documentation.md

 - `["charleston_across"]`: Select and pass three tiles across.
 - `["charleston_right"]`: Select and pass three tiles right.
 - `["shift_dead_wall_index", num]`: Add `num` tiles to the dead wall from the live wall.
 (The haitei tile becomes a dead wall tile.)
+- `["add_counter", counter_name, amount or spec, ...opts]`: Add `amount` to the current player's counter `counter_name`.
+In place of `amount` you can also put one of the following strings followed by some options:
+  + `"count_matches", to_match, [match_spec1, match_spec2, ...]` Counts the number of times the given match specs matches `to_match`, and adds that to the counter.
+The syntax for these options is the same as the options for the `match` condition, which is described in the match condition section.

 # Conditions